wild-ducklings/digital-owl/docs/tips/AddEntity.md

 1. Create Entity in Repository [syntax: <Name>].
 2. IF relationship of the Entity is to MANY add model builder for entity to be on delete in ApplicationDbContext.
+3. Add time stamp to User.
-3. Create Interface that inherits IGenericRepository with new Entity [syntax: I<Name>Repository].
+4. Create Interface that inherits IGenericRepository with new Entity [syntax: I<Name>Repository].
-4. Implement Repository.
+5. Implement Repository.
 It must inherit GenericRepository with new Entity [syntax: <Name>Repository].
-5. Update IUnitOfWork with access singleton.
+6. Update IUnitOfWork with access singleton.
-6. Update UnitOfWork with private and public (with get method) instance of Interface.
+7. Update UnitOfWork with private and public (with get method) instance of Interface.
-7. Update ApplicationDbContext in order to set a particular table in database.
+8. Update ApplicationDbContext in order to set a particular table in database.
-8. Write unit test.
+9. Write unit test.
 #### Service phase
 1. Create Dto model in Service [syntax: Dto<Name>].
 2. Add map for AutoMapper in Infrastructure/DtoToEntityMapperProfile.